ryanliwag/grab_challenge/README.md

 ![summary](https://raw.githubusercontent.com/ryanliwag/grab_challenge/master/Images/data_summary.PNG)

 The Problem statement requires the classification algorithm to identify the Car Maker and Type.
-After some analysis and visualization of the dataset, I was already thinking of changing to another challenge.
 The dataset is very sparse, there is a low amount of samples per class compared to the feature dimensions.
-Also I guess I will be re-scaling this data to smaller images, losing quite a bit of features along the way.
-To hopefully work around this problem I am trying to build multi-task learning models.
+Also resizing this data to smaller images causes us to lose features.
+To hopefully work around this problem I am trying to implement multi-task learning models.
 There is 196 labeled classes in the dataset, most of the classes have the type, maker and year included in the label.
 These labels can hopefully serve as Auxiliary tasks to help train the model.

 ### Multi-Task Learning